mciissee/nge-doc/README.md

 # Getting started

-nge-doc is an [Angular](https://angular.io) library to generated documentation pages.
+Ngedoc is a documentation tool for [Angular](https://angular.io) applications.
+Using Ngedoc, you can create a branded dynamic site from a set from Markdown files or a dynamic Angular coomponents to host the documentation of your projects.

 ## Demonstration